wpswings/wallet-system-for-woocommerce/README.txt

 Yes, for this please go to the *my-account page >> wallet >> click on transfer* and then from here they can transfer the amount to the other person.

-= Is there any shortcode for the wallet system for WooCommerce? = Yes, Admin can shortcode mwb-wallet for using all the functionalities of the Wallet System for WooCommerce.
+= Is there any shortcode for the wallet system for WooCommerce? = Yes, Admin can shortcode wps-wallet for using all the functionalities of the Wallet System for WooCommerce.

 = Does this plugin Support WordPress Multisite networks? = Yes, the plugin supports WordPress Multisite Network